Cornoualis/piapy/README.md

     i.e. ```'us-houston'```

-- ```set_region(server='auto')``` Cause the client to connect to selected server next time it connect.
-If client is already connected with disconnect and connect to new selected server.
+- ```set_region(server='auto')``` Cause the client to connect to selected server next time it connects.
+If client is already connected will disconnect and connect to new selected server.
   *  server (type: str)
       +  'auto': use client auto select feature to set server with least latency.
       + 'random': set a random server from the available list.